MethodsAndPractices/vsteam/.docs/Get-VSTeamProject.md

 ### -StateFilter

-Returns team projects in a specific team project state of WellFormed, CreatePending, Deleting, New, or All.
+Returns team projects in a specific team project state.
+The acceptable values for this parameter are:

-If you do not provide a value the default is WellFormed.
+- WellFormed
+- CreatePending
+- Deleting
+- New
+- All

 ```yaml
 Type: String